AValge/lavarise-event-nixonmc/README.md

-# Lavarise Event - NixonMC
+# LavariseEvent - NixonMC

-This is a private repository for the Lavarise Event plugin.
+LavariseEvent is a private source code project.
+The purpose of this GitHub repository is for the developers of NixonMC to help with the project.
+If you wish to access the source code of LavariseEvent, it can be purchased separately.
+If you are interested and want to discuss it further, please add me on discord: AValge.